Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 sp_estimate_data_compression_savings to estimate the average size of the row if the table is uncompressed.

-An (IS) lock is acquired on the table during this operation.
-If an (IS) lock cannot be obtained, the procedure will be blocked.
+An intent shared (IS) lock is acquired on the table during this operation.
+If an IS lock can't be obtained, the procedure will be blocked.
 The table is scanned under the default read committed isolation level.

 If the requested compression setting is same as the current compression setting, the stored procedure will return the estimated size with no data fragmentation and using the existing fill factor for indexes on the source object.

-If the index or partition ID does not exist, no results are returned.
+If the index or partition ID doesn't exist, no results are returned.

 SELECT permission on the table,